octobercms/docs/database-attachments.md

     $file = (new System\Models\File)->fromData('Some content', 'sometext.txt');

-For multiple attach relations (`$attachMany`), you may use the `create` method on the relationship instead, notice the file object is assocated to the `data` attribute.
+For multiple attach relations (`$attachMany`), you may use the `create` method on the relationship instead, notice the file object is associated to the `data` attribute.
 This approach can be used for singular relations too, if you prefer.

     $model->avatar()->create(['data' => Input::file('file_input')]);